beesfleas/FMBench/README.md

   # Or use CPU
   python run.py model=qwen2.5 model.device_preference=cpu
   ```
-- **Sampling Behavior**: The `MacProfiler` relies on the system's `powermetrics` tool, which buffers output.
-This means that for very short benchmarks, you may see fewer samples than expected (e.g., 2 samples instead of 4 for a 2-second run with 0.5s interval) because samples are only recorded when `powermetrics` flushes its buffer.
-This is normal behavior and ensures data accuracy over longer runs.
+- **Sampling Behavior**: The `MacProfiler` relies on the system's `powermetrics` tool, which has its own timing behavior:
+  - For **short benchmarks**, you may see fewer samples than expected due to output buffering.
+  - For **longer benchmarks**, you may see *more* samples than expected (e.g., 18 samples in 10 seconds with a 1s interval).
+This occurs because `powermetrics` with multiple samplers (`cpu_power`, `gpu_power`) can output at a faster rate than requested.
+  - The **first 1-2 samples** may be missing GPU utilization and frequency metrics (empty cells in CSV).
+This is because power metrics arrive before GPU sampler data.
+These fields are left empty rather than zeroed to avoid skewing averages.
+  - This is normal behavior—more samples means more granular data, and energy calculations use actual time deltas between samples for accuracy.

 ### NVIDIA Jetson Setup